Los Angeles Almanac Logo

 Image from Wieslander Vegetation Type Mapping Collection, courtesy of Marian Koshland Bioscience & Natural Resources Library, Univ. of California, Berkeley.

-The Gabrieleño Band of Mission Indians-Kizh Nation is seeking protection for an ancient oak tree in the Jurupa Hills of Riverside County that is endangered by housing development.
-Commonly called the Jurupa Oak, the Kizh call it the Hurungna Oak (so named for a Gabrieleño village that once was located nearby), the tree is considered not only sacred in California native culture, but also extraordinary due to its age.
+The Gabrieleño Band of Mission Indians-Kizh Nation has sought protection for an ancient oak tree in the Jurupa Hills of Riverside County that is endangered by housing development.
+Commonly called the Jurupa Oak, the Kizh call it the Hurungna Oak (so named for a Gabrieleño village that once was located nearby).
+Oak trees are considered sacred in California native culture, but this one is also extraordinary due to its age.
 The tree has been scientifically determined to be at least 13,000 years old, making it not only the oldest known living organism in California and second oldest in North America, but, the third oldest living organism on earth.

-The Jurupa Oak is a Palmer’s Oak (Querus Palmeri), a variety normally found in more mountainous, cooler and wetter locations than found in the northwest corner of Riverside County.
-The species is categorized as "Near Threatened" by the International Union for Conservation of Nature (considered threatened with extinction in the near future, although not currently qualifying for threatened status).
-After the existence of the Jurupa Oak was accidentally rediscovered, a team of botanists from the University of California, Riverside, and University of California, Davis, conducted a study of the tree and published their findings in a 2009 article in the scientific journal PLOS ONE, concluding that the tree sprouted from a single acorn in excess of 13,000 years ago.
-At the time of this tree’s beginning, Ice Age animals, such as mammoths, mastodons, giant sloths, saber-toothed cats, and giant bears were still roaming Southern California and humans, just beginning to appear in California, hadn't even yet developed agriculture and were just beginning to domesticate animals.
+The Jurupa Oak is a Palmer’s Oak (Querus Palmeri), a variety normally found in more mountainous, cooler and wetter locations than the northwest corner of Riverside County.
+The species is categorized as "Near Threatened" by the International Union for Conservation of Nature (considered threatened with extinction in the near future, but not yet qualified for threatened status).
+After the existence of the Jurupa Oak was accidentally rediscovered, a team of botanists from the University of California, Riverside, and University of California, Davis, conducted a study of the tree.
+They published their findings in a 2009 article in the scientific journal PLOS ONE, concluding that the tree sprouted from a single acorn in excess of 13,000 years ago.
+Given that, when this tree first sprouted, Ice Age animals, such as mammoths, giant sloths, and saber-toothed cats still roamed Southern California and humans, beginning to appear in California, hadn't even yet developed agriculture anywhere in the world and were just beginning to domesticate animals.

 Los Angeles Ice Age Mural at La Brea Tar Pits and Museum